 - The strength of your trademark.

-- The budget and resources for taking action.
+- The budget and resources for acting.

 You can base the gravity of the infringement action on the threat of damage to your business.
 For instance, if you’re the owner of a trademark for a restaurant called “Joe’s Barbecue,” and you encounter a product called “Joe’s Pickles,” it’s only worth your trouble to take issue if you have intentions of eventually selling menu items from the restaurant at grocery stores.
 If you have no such plans, you best leave it alone.

-In deciding to enforce your intellectual property rights, you can ask a lawyer specializing in trademark laws to draft a cease-and-desist letter informing the violator of your marks and demanding that use of confusingly similar marks for similar goods or services be stopped.
+In deciding to enforce your intellectual property rights, you can ask a lawyer specializing in trademark law to draft a cease-and-desist letter informing the violator of your marks and demanding that use of confusingly similar marks for similar goods or services be stopped.